Jan21493/LoxBerry-Plugin-TeslaCmd/README.md

 > To use the Tesla Control Utility via BLE you may have to install the tool, set up local keys and authorize the new key by tapping your Tesla NFC card on the center console in your car.
 See [README.md](https://github.com/teslamotors/vehicle-command/tree/main/cmd/tesla-control#tesla-control-utility) for details.

-The plugin contains binary files for the two utilities 'tesla-control' and 'tesla-keygen' for Raspberry PI 64-bit version only.
+The plugin contains binary files for the two utilities 'tesla-control' and 'tesla-keygen' for Raspberry PI 32- and 64-bit only.
 For all other platforms you have to follow the instructions provided by Telsa to install 'go' and compile and build the two utilities.
-You may choose to compile and build the two utilities on a Raspberry PI 64-bit if you have security concerns.
+You may choose to compile and build the two utilities on a Raspberry PI if you have security concerns or if Tesla has provided a new version of the SDK.

-Currently this plugin is in development, so it should not be used in any productive environment.
+Currently this plugin is in development, so it should be used in any productive environment with care.
 It allows you to select the API for each of your cars and a list of query commands for both API's as well as entering test quieries that show the URL for commands that use the Owner's API or the full tesla-control command for commands that use the Vehicle Command API via BLE.

 See 'Queries' and 'Test queries' tabs for description and parmeters for each command.
+See https://wiki.loxberry.de/plugins/teslacmd/start for informations regarding installation and integration into Loxone home automation.

 ## Example queries
 ### Returns all products including vehicles, powerwalls, and energy sites